 Bamboo: Silky and Cooling

-Bamboo is one of the most luxurious materials you can use to make bed sheets.
+Bamboo is one of the most luxurious materials you can use to make the best bed sheets.
 Bamboo sheets have a soft, silky feeling and are durable and long-lasting.
 What’s more, they are cool to the touch.
 They’re also heat and moisture wicking, making them a great choice for hot sleepers.

 By the way, even if you’re not a hot sleeper, you may be interested in trying cooling sheets.
 According to the Cleveland Clinic, the ideal temperature to promote sleep is around 60 to 67 degrees Fahrenheit.
 Even if you’re able to keep your bedroom this cool, you might still benefit from cooling sheets, which can limit overheating from trapped body heat.